wavy-cat/wavy-totem-lib/README.md

 from wavy_totem_lib import TotemBuilder, WavyStyle

 TotemBuilder(style=WavyStyle)
-# You can also not specify style at all, because WavyStyle - default style
+# You can also not specify style at all, because WavyStyle – default style.
 ```

 ### STT